Anti-police protests spread to Paris

 Videos and photos shared on social media showed riot police throwing tear gas canisters at the crowds, which were lobbed back by protesters.

 A spokesperson for the Paris police prefecture confirmed to CNN that officers had fired tear gas to disperse the crowds, adding that one person had been arrested.
-The local metro station was shuttered amid the unrest.
+The local metro station was shuttered during the unrest.

 Police suspended, charged